Deitox/kestrel_engine/docs/SCRIPT_BEHAVIOURS_V1.md

 **Goal:** Make behaviours visible/editable in the UI and surface errors.

-Status: inspector shows a Script section with manual path set/remove, asset picker (with None), missing-path warning, and last script error surfacing.
+Status: inspector shows a Script section with manual path set/remove, asset picker (with None), missing-path warning, last script error surfacing, and an entity-level error hint when that instance is faulted.

 - Inspector:
   - Show a "Script" section when `ScriptBehaviour` exists.
-  - Text field for `script_path`; optional dropdown populated by scanning `assets/scripts/*.rhai`. (picker pending)
+  - Text field for `script_path`; optional dropdown populated by scanning `assets/scripts/**/*.rhai` (recursive) with `<None>` entry.
   - Hide or mark `instance_id` as runtime-only.
 - Error surfacing:
   - Reuse `ScriptHost::last_error` and display path + message in the scripts panel.
-  - Optional: tag entities whose behaviour instance is currently errored.
+  - Tag the selected entity when its behaviour instance is currently errored.

 Exit: users can assign/change script paths from the inspector and see clear script errors in Studio.